sergey-orekhov/GPSTrack/README.md

 # GPSTrack

-## A small project to write GPS tracks.
+## A small tool for capturing GPS coordinates dirung the driving for using them later for emulation.